microsoft/onnxruntime-training-examples/huggingface-gpt2/README.md

 This example uses ONNX Runtime Training to fine-tune the GPT2 PyTorch model maintained at https://github.com/huggingface/transformers.

-You can run the training in Azure Machine Learning or locally.
+You can run the training in Azure Machine Learning or in other environments.

 ## Setup